IanS71/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.
+This demonstration starts after creating a virtual machine in Microsoft Azure and connecting through remote desktop.<br />

-<h2>Video Demonstration</h2>

 <h2>Environments and Technologies Used</h2>